-This sourdough focaccia bread is naturally leavened, meaning there’s no commercial yeast required.
+This sourdough discard focaccia is naturally leavened, meaning there’s no commercial yeast required.
 Instead, it relies on a sourdough starter, which gives it incredible flavor and texture.
 Since focaccia is a high-hydration dough, it stays light and airy with a crisp, golden crust.

 Content Covered Here

-Why We Love This Sourdough Focaccia Bread
+Why We Love This Sourdough Discard Focaccia

-- No Yeast Needed
+- No yeast needed

-If you’ve been wondering how to make focaccia with sourdough starter, we’ve got you covered!
-The sourdough starter naturally ferments the dough, giving it an incredible depth of flavor. - You can make this ahead of time– after bulk fermentation, refrigerate the dough overnight.
-Bring to room temperature before baking.
+If you’ve been wondering how to make focaccia with a starter, we’ve got you covered!
+The starter naturally ferments the dough, giving it an incredible depth of flavor. - Make it ahead of time

 Whether you love herbs, cheese, or roasted vegetables, focaccia is the perfect base for creative toppings.
 Try classic rosemary and sea salt or go bold with olives, garlic, and sun-dried tomatoes!

 Why not put your sourdough discard to even more delicious use?
-Try making other recipes—all packed with that signature sourdough flavor and perfect for reducing waste while baking something amazing!
+Try making these other discard recipes—all packed with that signature sourdough flavor and perfect for reducing waste while baking something amazing!
 If you are having problems with your starter, you might want to check out our post on how to fix sourdough starter.

 Ingredients and Substitutions